-Forced Downshifts
+Forced downshifts

-To gain acceleration in () (Overdrive) or Drive (O/D OFF) when passing another vehicle, push the accelerator to the floor.
-The transmission will downshift to the appropriate gear: third, second or first gear.
+- Allowed in () (Overdrive) or Drive.

+- Depress the accelerator to the floor.

+- Allows transmission to select an appropriate gear.

 Shift strategy (4R100 automatic transmission)

 To account for customer driving habits and conditions, your 4R100 automatic transmission electronically controls the shift quality by using an adaptive learning strategy.
 The adaptive learning strategy is maintained by power from the battery.
 When the battery is disconnected or a new battery is installed, the transmission must relearn its adaptive strategy.
 Optimal shifting will resume within a few hundred kilometers (miles) of operation.